quicksilversel/quicksilversel/README.md

 # Hi, I'm Zoe 👋

-I'm a Site Reliability Engineer with a frontend background, passionate about building systems that are not only reliable but also thoughtfully designed.
-I love bridging the gap between infrastructure and user experience.
+I'm a Frontend Engineer with SRE experience, passionate about building products that are both reliable and thoughtfully designed.

-I work with AWS, Kubernetes, Terraform, Datadog, and Splunk to design reliable, scalable systems.
+On the frontend, I work with React / Next.js to create clean, efficient user experiences (like my [blog](https://zoelog.vercel.app/) ✍️).

-Outside of SRE, I enjoy creating with React/Next.js (like my blog), blending infrastructure with thoughtful design.
+From my SRE background, I bring hands-on knowledge with AWS, Kubernetes, Terraform, Datadog, and Splunk — always thinking about scalability, observability, and performance.

-I love projects where reliability meets user experience — always chasing the balance between creativity and efficiency.
+I love projects where reliability meets user experience — chasing the sweet spot between creativity and efficiency.

 ---